erichelgeson/erichelgeson.github.com/_posts/2013-12-31-i-fought-my-isps-bad-behavior-and-won.markdown

 [1] - <http://superuser.com/questions/652995/why-does-my-browser-try-to-open-ads-from-fwdsnp-com>

-[2] - Script I used to to compare the top 1000 sites, requires curl compiled with ares (`port install curl +ares` on macports) for using different dns-servers.
+[2] - Script I used to to compare the top 1000 sites, requires curl compiled with ares, which is included in MacOS 10.9 or you can use `port install curl +ares` on macports for using different dns-servers.

 Get `the-1m.csv` from Alexa <http://www.alexa.com/topsites> (right hand side of page)